CSC207-2022F-UofT/course-project-fitpredict/README.md

 If you want, you can continue to add more exercises.
 Once you are done, click the `Go Back` button to return to the Main Menu screen.

-Next, under '2.
-Track your workouts', click the `Input exercises` button.
+Next, under '*2.
+Track your workouts*', click the `Input exercises` button.
 This will take you to the Data Input screen:

 <img src="images/10input_data_screen.png" width="600">